Ashiana Housing: Sponsorships and Joint Ventures

 On 4 January 2010, Ashiana announced a joint venture with the Manglam group in Jaipur for the development of 31 acres of land.
 The Ashiana Manglam partnership built several projects in Jaipur.

 Ashiana Housing raised Rs 200 crore from Goldman Sachs and Creador by way of Qualified Institutional Placement of its equity shares in February 2015.

 In June 2015, Ashiana joined Escapade Real Estate, a part of Arihant Foundations, to launch a housing project called "Ashiana Shubham" for senior living and normal housing, in Chennai.

 In July 2015, Ashiana signed a partnership deal with Shriram Properties to develop a housing project in Kolkata.
 Through this partnership with Bengal Shriram Hi-Tech City Pvt.
 Ltd. (a group company of Shriram Properties Ltd.), the company will develop senior living as well as regular housing on 19.72 acres of land.

 Financial Summary

 During the fiscal year 2014–15, Ashiana's net profit doubled to Rs 46.49 crore from Rs 21.86 crore (the previous fiscal year).
 Income from operations increased to Rs 142.70 crore from Rs 110.65 crore.
 The company claims to have raised Rs 200 crore in 2015 from investors through Qualified Institutional Placement.
 In the fiscal year 2012–13, the company posted a profit after tax of Rs.
 33.2 crore.
 The company reported a 61% increase in revenues (sales & other income) in 2011–12 over the previous financial year (2010–11).

-Company Leadership

-Vishal Gupta – Managing Director, looks after the general management of company affairs including finance, engineering and architecture, and project execution.